ioulian/frontend-workflow/README.md

 - 1: Everything under `"config"` key in `package.json`.
 See table below.
 - 2: Supported browsers can be changed under `"browserslist"` key in `package.json`.
 - 3: Add an app icon in `src/favicon.png`.
 The build will create all possible icons for your app (iOS, Android, Browsers, ...).
 You should use a high enough resolution, minimum of 256x256px (preferably 1024x1024px).
+- 4: Add an app share image in `src/og-image.png`.
+This will be the image preview when you share this website/project on social media.
+- 5: Modify `<head>` in `index.html` with the your preferences.
-- 4: Modify `offline.html` with the branding and content of the website.
+- 6: Modify `offline.html` with the branding and content of the website.

 | Name                              | Type            | Default                                    | Description                                                                                                         |
 | --------------------------------- | --------------- | ------------------------------------------ | ------------------------------------------------------------------------------------------------------------------- |